chingu-voyages/Handbook/docs/guides/voyage/voyage.md

      - Tier 3: Developers, plus Product Owners, Scrum Masters, UI/UX Designers, & Voyage Guides

      For Data Science teams:
-     - All tiers: Data Scientists, plus Product Owners and/or Scrum Masters
+     - All tiers: Data Scientists

      Keep in mind that Product Owners, Scrum Masters, UI/UX Designers, and Voyage Guides are added to teams if they are available.